jpcsp/jpcsp/README.txt

 -> Draft implementation for the support of Video UMDs;

--> Basic network support: Infrastructure network is almost complete.
+-> Basic network support:
+   Infrastructure network is almost complete.
+   Adhoc network is only working between two Jpcsp, not with a real PSP.
+   Port shifting is available to support running two Jpcsp instances on the same computer.
-   Adhoc network or Signin to the Playstation Network are not supported at all.
+   Signin to the PlayStation Network is not supported at all.

 -> A lot of compatibility improvements in almost all of the PSP modules.